SimGamerJen/FS25_PrecisionNutrition/README.md

 **Nutrition-aware growth for cattle in Farming Simulator 25.**

 This gameplay mod links your barn’s feed supply directly to **Average Daily Gain (ADG)** and weight change.
-If animals run out of feed, growth halts and weight begins to decline.
+If animals run out of feed, growth halts, and weight begins to decline.
 This alpha release is stable and usable, but not yet feature-complete.

 ---

-## ✨ Features (v0.3.2-alpha)
+## ✨ Features (v0.3.4-alpha)

 * **Nutrition → Growth:** Barn-level nutrition ratio drives ADG.
 * **Safe trough behaviour:** Empty troughs force `Nut = 0 → ADG = 0 → avgWeight` declines.